dsouths/happypharmacy/README.md

 - The tutor support team at CI helping me to fix bugs relating to a number of issues - extremely patient & helpful, thank-you!
 - My mentor Martina who is always there to help & answer my questions
-- martin McInerney who created a great Exclusive Whitening ecommerce site & inspired me to create the Happy Pharmacy site
+- Martin McInerney who created a great Exclusive Whitening ecommerce site & inspired me to create the Happy Pharmacy site
+- My wife & kids for their support throughout the Code Institute Full Stack diploma

+## Final thoughts

+I found this project extremely challenging & rewarding as it all came together.
+I tried to take on board feedback from my previous projects & utilize in this project.
+I'd like to thank Code Institute, all the tutors & assessors for helping me get through this year & start my journey as a software developer

+Thank you for your time

+daves